 Some awards are open to students across the university, while others are intended for students studying a specific discipline.
 One award may be looking at a student’s overall academic performance and extracurricular activities, while another may looking at the grades in only one specific course.
 In addition to basic eligibility criteria to hold awards, specific terms can vary greatly, so it is important to look at the specific conditions in the award descriptions.

-Click here to view the full list of awards, academic regulations and conditions for eligibility to receive In-Course Awards (Award Category B) and Specific Achievement Awards (Award Category D).
+Click here to view the full list of awards, academic regulations and conditions for eligibility to receive in-course awards.

 If you have any questions about your eligibility, please contact Christine Chauvin.

 Information on awards for the 2018-19 year will be posted here when available.
 Applications are due normally by mid-April via Mosaic, and supplementary documentation by end of April to GH-120.

 Students can now apply through your Mosaic Student Centre:

 - Click ‘Apply for Financial Aid’

 - Choose ‘Aid by Application’

 If you have any trouble or questions, please contact Nancy Solano, Awards Officer, at firstname.lastname@example.org